College Financial Information

 The Administration and Finance Division at Tri-C works to secure the future of Cuyahoga Community College and provide the residents of Northeast Ohio with high quality, accessible and affordable educational opportunities.
 Our financial reporting and management practices are best practices as recognized by the Government Finance Officers Association (GFOA).
 Governmental accounting and financial reporting standards help stakeholders assess how public resources were acquired and how resources are or will be spent.

-The College is pleased to present the FY 2019 Budget Book, the Comprehensive Annual Financial Report (CAFR) for the fiscal years ended June 30, 2018 and 2017, and the Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2018.
-The Distinguished Budget Presentation Award was replaced with the Award for Best Practices in Community College Budgeting for fiscal year beginning July 1, 2017.
-The College has consistently received the prestigious GFOA awards for these three document since 2008.
+The College is pleased to present the FY 2020 Budget Book, the Comprehensive Annual Financial Report (CAFR) for the fiscal years ended June 30, 2019 and 2018, and the Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2019.
+The College has consistently received the prestigious GFOA awards for these three documents since 2008.

 Our Budget Book meets nationally recognized guidelines designed to assess how well our budget serves as a policy document, a financial plan, an operations guide, and a communications device.